zeeshanali/Online-Help/docs/Config_and_using_HSM_6_0.md

 Hierarchical Storage Management (HSM) can help provide a cost-effective storage platform that balances performance and capacity.
 With HSM, storage systems are organized into tiers.
 The high-performance, primary tier is on the shortest path to the systems where applications are running and where the most data is generated and consumed.
 As the high-performance tier fills, data that is not being as actively accessed is migrated to lower-cost, higher-capacity storage archive for long-term retention.
 Data migration is generally managed automatically and transparently to users.

-Manager for Lustre\*software provides a framework for incorporating HSM into a Lustre file system.
+Intel® Manager for Lustre* software provides a framework for incorporating HSM into a Lustre file system.
 When a new file is created, a replica is made on the associated HSM archive tier, so that initially, two copies of the file exist.
 As changes are made to the file, these are replicated onto the archive copy as well.
 As the available capacity is consumed on the high-performance tier, the least-frequently-used files are deleted from that tier and each file is replaced with stub file that points to the archive copy.
 Applications are not aware of the locality of a file.
 Applications do not need to be re-written to work with data stored on an HSM system.
 If a system call is made to open a file that has been deleted from the high-performance tier, the HSM software automatically dispatches a request to retrieve the file from the archive and restore it to the high-performance tier.

-The HSM framework included with Manager for Lustre\* software includes the following components:
+The HSM framework included with Intel® Manager for Lustre* software includes the following components:

 - **An Agent:** A Lustre* client that runs an instance of Copytool to transfer certain files between the Lustre* file system and the archive, and deletes from the Lustre* file system those files that have been archived.
 There can be one instance of Copytool per agent.
 - **A POSIX Copytool:** This is a reference implementation included in Lustre 2.5 and later.
 The copytool actually performs the data transfer between the file system and the archive.